DONATIONS

 MARSH YAWNEY MEMORIAL SCHOLARSHIP FUND

 All aspects of music were a passion for Marsh Yawney.
-Because of his ability to speak Russian, he was invited by Vancouver Cello Club to travel to San Francisco to translate for the famous Russian cellist, Mstislav Rostropovich in masterclasses at the San Francisco Conservatory of Music.
-On behalf of Columbia Artists he toured the US as translator for the Osipov Balalaika Orchestra together with dancers from the Bolshoi Theatre.
-Chamber music was very dear to him and he he created many meaningful opportunities for young musicians by producing numerous chamber music camps in Victoria with the Purcell String Quartet as faculty.
+Because of his ability to speak Russian, he was invited by the Vancouver Cello Club to travel to San Francisco to translate for the famous Russian cellist, Mstislav Rostropovich in masterclasses at the San Francisco Conservatory of Music.
+On behalf of Columbia Artists, he toured the US as translator for the Osipov Balalaika Orchestra together with dancers from the Bolshoi Theatre.
+Chamber music was very dear to him, and he created many meaningful opportunities for young musicians by producing numerous chamber music camps in Victoria with the Purcell String Quartet as faculty.
 He was instrumental in establishing a residency for Borealis at the UBC School of Music and also arranging commissions especially for the Borealis of new chamber music repertoire by renowned Canadian composer Imant Raminsh.
-He acted as the Vice President of the Okanagan Symphony while sitting in the cello section and later was a founding member of the Sooke Philharmonic.
-Teaching brought him great joy as well and he helped many young cellists begin their musical journey.
+He acted as the Vice President of the Okanagan Symphony while sitting in the cello section, and later was a founding member of the Sooke Philharmonic.
+Teaching brought him great joy and he helped many young cellists begin their musical journey.
 Donation receipts to the Marsh Yawney Memorial Scholarship to provide support for young instrumentalists applying to Cascade Peaks will be provided by the Langley Community Music School.

 LEN LYTHGOE MEMORIAL SCHOLARSHIP FUND